easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

  & "nouveau projet" button linking to empty projet details page
 * TODO in "projets" page, list Projet (typeLieu, periode, departement, status), only of current tdr if any
  * TODO for each allow to delete them, allow to go to details page with "sauver" button & validated fields.
- Clicking on "sauver" computes computed fields () and saves the projet.
+ Clicking on "sauver" computes computed fields (OPT xxxBenefs from Benef lists & their accounting fields) and saves the projet.
  * TODO also there, enable "approuver" button only if : Benefs fields filled (save for computed fields) & valid (benefs > 0, montant > 0).
 Clicking on it does a "sauver", then sets status to "approved", saves projet, calls TdrService.updateTdb(), and redirects to (tdr's) "projets" page.
   * OPT list & display details of Benef, compute Benefs fields from them
   * LATER manage accounting fields (BenefFinancement) in Benef
 * TODO in TdrService :
- * computeTdb() recomputes its tdr's impacted computed fields (by queries on all approved projets), saves tdr, then calls TdrService.publish()
+ * updateTdb() recomputes its tdr's impacted computed fields (by queries on all approved projets), saves tdr, then calls TdrService.publish()
  * which calls (in Java) ContactSvc.Client once, and ContactSvc.Information_APV once per public (Information_APV.Bilan_Libelle) : enfants, jeunes, adultesisoles, seniors